INSTALLATION GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 3Wire mesh basket can be cut and modified on site with side cutters or bolt croppers, and shaped using a bending tool — no specialist cutting equipment needed.
-This significantly reduces installation time on complex routes.
+4. 04Wire mesh basket can be cut and modified on site with side cutters or bolt croppers and shaped with a bending tool, which cuts installation time on complex routes.

 01 · Installation Guide